shivvp96/PortfolioBacktester/replit.md

 This is a comprehensive portfolio backtesting application built with Streamlit that allows users to analyze investment portfolio strategies using historical stock market data.
 The tool provides professional-grade portfolio analysis capabilities including performance metrics calculation, benchmark comparison, transaction cost modeling, and interactive visualizations.
 Users can configure portfolios with custom ticker symbols and weights, set rebalancing frequencies, and analyze results through detailed charts and statistics.

+**NEW: Authentication System** - The application now includes a secure login system with role-based access control, allowing different user types (Demo, User, Analyst, Administrator) to access features based on their permission levels.

 ## User Preferences

 Preferred communication style: Simple, everyday language.